 We write a lot about great blogs, courses, books, etc. for writers, but there’s a whole ‘nother realm of resources we’ve never explored with you before — and it’s time we make that right.

 You may currently know YouTube only as that place you go to watch far too many cute animal videos rather than facing your writer’s block.
 (No judgment from me; have you seen the one with the tiny hedgehog birthday party?!)

-I’ll make you a deal: for every animal video you watch, watch just one of the videos from the 15 awesome YouTube channels below.
-I guarantee your writing will be better for it.
+I’ll make you a deal: for every animal video you watch, watch just one of the videos from the 16 awesome YouTube writing channels below.

 1. Jenna Moreci

 Sci-fi writer Moreci’s videos are hilarious, no-holds-barred and highly entertaining.

 If you’re a book writer yourself, you’ll love her videos on topics like character development, plot generation and scene setting.
 Other writers will enjoy topics like handling self-doubt, criticism and the 10 Things You Should Never Say to a Writer.
 Her professional production quality and vibrant personality consistently rank her high on top writing vloggers lists.

 (Note: if you’ve got kiddos or day job bosses hanging around your computer on your lunch break, perhaps save Moreci’s videos for another time or plug in some headphones as her delightful frankness also includes plenty of NSFW words.)

 Be sure to check out: Writing After a Break – How to get Back on Track